parsiya/parsiya.net/content/post/2021/2021-06-12-semgrep-scalpel/index.markdown

 or via a docker container.
 We don't have to pay for it or buy a specific platform (e.g., CodeQL and GitHub enterprise).

-But, Parsia, don't you use GitHub?
+But Parsia, don't you use GitHub?
 Git in the videogame industry?
 Good joke!

 ## Great Team and Community
 Look, I like these folks.
 I am a fan.
-But, seriously, every time I have had a question, the Slack channel has been super helpful.
+But seriously, every time I have had a question, the Slack channel has been super helpful.
 Join their Slack and see what's up.